kemojal/kemojal/README.md

 I love building elegant, scalable, and high-performance applications that deliver great user experiences.

 ### 🛠️ What I Do:
-- 🔥 **I specialize in:** Full Stack Development, API Design, and Scalable Architectures
+- 🔥 **I specialize in:** Full Stack Development, API Design, Scalable Architectures, and Mobile Development
 - 💡 **Passionate about:** Turning ideas into high-quality software
 - 🎨 **Focus on:** User experience, performance, and clean code